This course is not currently available.

 Graduates

-98% of our graduates find work in the welding industry, you will find our students throughout New Zealand and the rest of the world.
-We have close links with the industry who often require new welders.
+You will find our graduates in welding jobs throughout New Zealand and the rest of the world.
+We have close links with the industry who often require new welding staff.

 Career Opportunities

-• Agricultural Equipment: Farm Equipment, Irrigation Systems, Repairs and Maintenance.
+• Farm Equipment, Irrigation Systems, Repairs and Maintenance.

-• Construction: Structural Steelwork, Earthquake Strengthening and Ground Stabilisation.
+• Structural Steelwork, Earthquake Strengthening and Ground Stabilisation.

 • Manufacturing in general.